 Superficial thrombophlebitis is inflammation of a vein close to the surface of the skin.
-It occurs most often in the leg.
-The condition is easily treatable, though it sometimes leads to more serious health concerns.
+It happens most often in the leg.
+The condition is easily treatable.
+But, it can lead to more serious health concerns.

 Superficial thrombophlebitis may cause:

 In most cases, superficial thrombophlebitis goes away on its own after a few weeks.
-Treatment can be done at home with the following:
+If needed, care may involve:

-To help reduce your chances of superficial thrombophlebitis, take these steps:
+To help lower your chances of superficial thrombophlebitis: